Business Valuation During Divorce

 A buy-sell agreement or a prenuptial agreement may help establish the value of a business or a spouse's interest in it.
 However, in many cases, a forensic accounting expert retained by your attorney, your spouse's attorney, or the court will determine the value of a closely held business.
 The expert will examine the business' books and records, as well as deposition testimony provided by the parties.

 Valuing small, closely held businesses can be the most subjective area of valuation when splitting up marital property because there is no concrete definition of the "fair value" of a business.
 Determining fair value requires judges to consider proof of a business' value by any methods that are considered acceptable in the financial community and otherwise admissible in court.
 While IRS Revenue Ruling 59-60 includes guidelines for business valuation, the process is fact-sensitive and varies from case to case.
 Factors the court may consider are the nature of the business, the economic outlook of the business and the specific industry to which it belongs, the book value of the stock, the financial condition of the business and its earning capacity, its dividend paying capacity, goodwill and other intangibles, stock sales, and the market price of competitors.
+A business valuation attorney in Monmouth or Middlesex County can advise you on how these factors may apply to you.

 In New Jersey, courts generally permit three ways of valuing closely held businesses for purposes of property distribution: the income method (also known as the capitalization of income method), the market method, and the cost approach method.
 None of these formulas applies to all circumstances, and they don't necessarily produce the same results.
 Instead, each is appropriate to a different situation.